 Communities hold the solutions to the issues they face.
 Therefore, we practice trust-based philanthropy, which centers transformative grantmaking and how we engage, learn from, and collaborate with community.
 This approach influences how we steward our Foundation’s resources and continuously evolve our strategies to achieve our mission and vision.

-We are a community informed grant making foundation that seeks to measurably improve the health and well-being of individuals, families and communities in our service area by promoting health equity, quality, and access.
+Our mission is to measurably improve the health and well-being of individuals, families, and communities in our service area by promoting health equity, quality and access.